ropensci/tinkr/tests/testthat/_snaps/to_md/to_md-works.md

 - [How to identify spots for birding using open geographical data](https://ropensci.org/blog/2018/08/14/where-to-bird/).
-  Featuring `opencage` for geocoding, `bbox` for bounding box creation, `osmdata` for OpenStreetMap's Overpass API querying, `osmplotr` for map drawing using OpenStreetMap's data.
+  Featuring `opencage` for geocoding, `bbox` for bounding box creation, `osmdata` for OpenStreetMap’s Overpass API querying, `osmplotr` for map drawing using OpenStreetMap’s data.

 - [How to obtain bird occurrence data in R](https://ropensci.org/blog/2018/08/21/birds-radolfzell/).
-  Featuring `rebird` for interaction with the eBird's API, and `auk` for munging of the whole eBird dataset.
+  Featuring `rebird` for interaction with the eBird’s API, and `auk` for munging of the whole eBird dataset.

 - [How to extract text from old natural history